Golden Hour by Sevish

-“Since last year’s LP I have changed my techniques and ideas about music… I’ve been looking beyond traditional Western tonality to find the new moods you can make with alternative tunings – microtones.
+“Since last year’s LP I have changed my techniques and ideas about music… I’ve been looking beyond traditional tonality to find the new moods you can make with alternative tunings – microtones.
 Meanwhile, my promiscuity with different styles of electronic music and my endless search for beautiful atmospheres and beats both remain!”

 Golden Hour is arguably the most exciting work by Sevish yet.